pythonarcade/arcade/doc/contributing_guide/how_to_contribute.rst

 #.
 Run `pip install -e .[dev]` to perform a dev install.

-Then you can improve these parts of the project:
+Afterwards, you can improve these parts of the project:

 * **Document** - Edit the reStructuredText_ and docstrings_ to make the Arcade
   documentation better.